Grasscutters/Grasscutter/README.md

 ### Bonus

 - Teleporting
-  - When you want to teleport to somewhere, use the in-game marking function on Map.
+  - When you want to teleport somewhere, use the in-game marking function on the map.
     - Mark a point on the map using the fish hook marking (the last one.)
     - (Optional) rename the map marker to a number to override the default Y coordinate (height, default 300.)
     - Confirm and close the map.